 All faculty planning to march in the procession must register for the procession and obtain their own regalia.
 Please review the procession instructions and plan to assemble in the Smith Lobby of Severance Hall on the day of convocation.

-All faculty participating in the academic procession for fall convocation must be dressed in proper attire and are responsible for obtaining their own academic regalia from the University Bookstore by phone at 216.368.2650, or by filling out and print the Fall Convocation regalia order form and dropping it off at the bookstore by Aug.
-10, 2015.
+All faculty participating in the academic procession for fall convocation must be dressed in proper attire and are responsible for obtaining their own academic regalia from the University Bookstore, using this form: Faculty Regalia Order Form 2016.
+The deadline for placing regalia orders is Friday, August 19, 2016.
+A late charge of $20.00 will be assessed after August 19, 2016.

 Emeriti, faculty and the platform party for fall convocation will meet in Severance Hall before the ceremony begins.
 Please find your group and familiarize yourself with the processional instructions before the day of the event.